 Hemorrhoids also called piles, are swollen veins in your anus and lower rectum, similar to varicose veins.
 Hemorrhoids can develop inside the rectum (internal hemorrhoids) or under the skin around the anus (external hemorrhoids).
 Nearly three out of four adults will have hemorrhoids from time to time.

 Foods with little fiber can cause or make constipation and therefore hemorrhoids worse, so it’s best to limit how much you eat of them.
-For example:

 • White bread and bagels.

 • Processed foods such as frozen meals and fast food.